yiisoft/yii2/CONTRIBUTING.md

 So you want to contribute to Yii?
 Great!
 But to increase the chances of your changes being accepted quickly, please follow the following steps (the first 2 steps only need to be done the first time you contribute).
-If you are new to git and github, you might want to first check out [github help](http://help.github.com/), [learn git](http://gitref.org/) or learn something about [git internal data model](http://nfarina.com/post/9868516270/git-is-simpler).
-We also have an [article](https://github.com/yiisoft/yii2/blob/master/docs/internals/getting-started.md) to get you started with yii2 core and extension managment.
+If you are new to git and github, you might want to first check out [github help](http://help.github.com/), [learn git by examples](http://try.github.io/levels/1/challenges/1), [check the reference](http://git-scm.com/docs) or learn something about [git internal data model](http://nfarina.com/post/9868516270/git-is-simpler).
+We also have an [article](https://github.com/yiisoft/yii2/blob/master/docs/internals/getting-started.md) to get you started with yii2 core and extension development.

 ### 1. [Fork](http://help.github.com/fork-a-repo/) the Yii repository on github and clone your fork to your development
 environment